This post may contain affiliate links.

 Sani Pass is the best place for doing tours into Lesotho, as it’s close and affordable (you can also do Lesotho tours from Ampitheatre Backpackers).

-So that summarizes how to visit the Drakensberg on a budget.
+So that summarizes how to visit the Drakensberg Mountains on a budget.

 It’s one of the more expensive areas of the country, simply because it’s so remote.

-Each hostel I mentioned is the only one in its area, and their prices are mere fractions of the other luxury hotels and lodges in the Drakensberg.
+Each hostel I mentioned is the only one in its area.
+Yet their prices are mere fractions of the other luxury hotels and lodges in the Drakensberg.

 The entry permits are pretty cheap and even the guided tours aren’t too expensive.
 If you have a 4×4 vehicle you’ll save lots of money because you can do tours yourself.